gnosisguild/zodiac/src/factory/README.md

   - `mastercopyAddress`: The address of the module to be deployed
   - `abi`: The ABI of the module to be deployed
   - `setupArgs`: An object with two attributes: `value` and `types`
-    - In `value` it expects an array of the arguments of the `setUp` function of the module to deploy
+    - In `values` it expects an array of the arguments of the `setUp` function of the module to deploy
     - In `types` it expects an array of the types of every value
   - `provider`: Ethereum provider, expects an instance of `JsonRpcProvider` from `ethers`
   - `chainId`: Number of network to interact with